 The Issuer and the HKMCI maintains loan and guarantee portfolios of retail and commercial loan assets, which primarily comprise mortgage loans.
-Credit risk presented by default of loan borrowers and counterparties is the Issuer's and the HKMCI's primary risk exposure.
+Credit risk is the Issuer's and the HKMCI's primary risk exposure.
+It is the default risk presented by loan borrowers and counterparties.